 But are we really using these map resources for more than gawking, more than flying over the Grand Canyon (because we can) or checking to see if we can see the Great Wall from space?
 Take these into Google MyMaps (or Google Earth) and we can annotate real space; we can attach data, stories, connect to web sites…

 Are we leveraging web map resources, totally free and information/media rich things, enough?
 I don’t know the answers, hopefully my readers do.

 If you cannot tell, I am a map junkie.
 I love maps.
 I love finding where I am and I love getting lost.
 I love place and space.
 I love maps.

-The post "See “The Rim” with Google Maps Terrain View" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2007/11/terrain/) on November 27, 2007.
+The post "See “The Rim” with Google Maps Terrain View" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2007/11/terrain/) on November 27, 2007.